sonicenergy420-crypto/ticketing./README.md

 # ticketing.
-the project all about selling ticket for events worldwide.
+the project is all about selling ticket for events worldwide.

 package.json